(202421) 2005 UQ513: Orbit and classification

-has a perihelion of 37.3 AU.
-The Minor Planet Center (MPC) classifies it as a Classical Kuiper belt object (cubewano) while the Deep Ecliptic Survey (DES) classifies it as ScatExt (scattered-extended).
-Although dynamically it would have been a good candidate to be a member of the Haumea collisional family, given its red spectrum, it is probably not.
+is located in the classical region of the Kuiper belt 39–48 AU from the Sun, and is classified as a classical Kuiper belt object (also known as a "cubewano").
+The high orbital inclination (25.7°) of it makes it a dynamically "hot" member of the classical Kuiper belt.
+The Minor Planet Center (MPC) also classifies it as a classical Kuiper belt object (cubewano) The Deep Ecliptic Survey (DES) classifies it as ScatExt (scattered-extended).
+Dynamically, it would have been a good candidate to be a member of the Haumea collisional family.
+However, given its red spectrum, it is probably not.